-Flooding of basements can occur any time.
-It can happen to anyone who has a basement, even if never flooded before.
+Basement flooding can occur any time even if never flooded before.
 There are a number of reasons why basements flood.
 Flooding can occur by a sanitary or storm sewer backup, by seepage or flow through the walls or foundation floor, or from surface water sources.

 Gravity moves water from high to low.
 If the groundwater level or sewer level around your home is above the basement floor, gravity will try to move that water into your basement.
 A crack in the foundation wall or floor, for example, provides gravity with a perfect path for water to be pushed into the basement.